AramMarkarov/AramMarkarov/README.md

 ## Hello

 I do not host my repositories on Github.
-Switched to a self-hosted instance of Forgejo.
+Switched to platform that respects developers.
 No link.